westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

   must be specified.
-For a multi-device target, a a list of block devices must be specified, with a regular block device as the first device specified, followed by one or more zoned block devices
+For a multi-device target, a a list of block devices must be specified, with a regular block device as the first device specified, followed by one or more zoned block devices.
 General options
   --verbose     : Verbose output
   --vverbose    : Very verbose output